Acura RL: 2005 (KB1)

+2006

-For 2006, the Acura RL was also offered in a second trim level, the optional 'Technology Package' which included three new features: adaptive cruise control (ACC), Collision Mitigation Braking System, and Michelin PAX System run-flat tires on unique PAX 235 mm x 460 mm A ("A" for asymmetric) aluminum alloy wheels with unique 245-680R460A Michelin Pilot HX MXM 4 all-season Grand Touring type radials designed for the Michelin PAX System.
+For 2006, the Acura RL was also offered in a second trim level, the optional 'Technology Package' which included three new features: adaptive cruise control (ACC), Collision Mitigation Braking System, and Michelin PAX System run-flat tires on unique PAX 235 mm x 460 mm A ("A" for asymmetric) aluminum alloy wheels with unique 245-680R460A Michelin Pilot HX MXM4 all-season Grand Touring type radials designed for the Michelin PAX System.
 The metric sized, run-flat Michelin PAX System wheels and tires are equivalent to 18 × 9 in wheels and 245/45-R18 conventional tires.
 The previously standard color-matched mud guards were removed in 2006.
 All 2006 models had a slight change to the navigation system that allowed the installation of an optional rearview camera.
-MSRP increased by $200 over the equivalent 2005 model.